farolfo/my-angular-seed/README.md

 # My Angular Seed

-My persona angular seed, all installed, no need to delete anything but start developing NOW
+My personal angular seed, all installed, no need to delete anything but start developing NOW

 _Note: You only need to change THIS file :D_